-- 3. The Technical Committee shall attempt to conclude its work on specific matters, especially those referred to it by Members, the Committee or a panel, in a reasonably short period of time.
-As provided in paragraph 4 of Article 19, a panel shall set a specific time period for receipt of a report of the Technical Committee and the Technical Committee shall provide its report within that period. - 4.
-The Technical Committee shall be assisted as appropriate in its activities by the CCC Secretariat.
+3. The Technical Committee shall attempt to conclude its work on specific matters, especially those referred to it by Parties or the Committee, in a reasonably short period of time.

+4. The Technical Committee shall be assisted as appropriate in its activities by the Secretariat of the Customs Co-operation Council.